worldofmarcus/project-portfolio-2/README.md

  ![Game Area](readme/assets/images/game_area.png)

-  * The game area is the area the user have the most interaction with.
+  * The user has most interaction with the game area.
 It consists of 12 memory cards that are clickable.
 The user needs to click two cards after each other to see if they match.
 When the user clicks a card a flip animation is triggered.
 If the cards match they stay flipped but if the don't match they flip back.
 If the user has no tries left the *game over modal* will open and if the user finds all matching cards the *congratulations modal will open*.

-  * After each round or when the user starts a new game the cards are randomized so that the images isn't on the same location every round.
+  * After each round or when the user starts a new game the cards are randomized so that the images aren't on the same location every round.

   * There are also sound effects playing when the user *clicks the card*, *no match*, *match*, *game over* and *congratulations*.